isce-framework/dolphin/docs/getting-started.md

 $ dolphin config --slc-files /path/to/slc1.tif /path/to/slc2.tif
 ```

 ## Setup for Developers

+To contribute to the development of `dolphin`, you can fork the repository and install the package in development mode.
+We encourage new features to be developed on a new branch of your fork, and then submitted as a pull request to the main repository.

-To setup a development environment, you can use the following additional steps:
+Once you're ready to write new code, you can use the following additional steps to add to your development environment:

 ```bash